Slashgear/personal-blog/src/content/blog/react-redux-pitfalls-and-best-pratices/index.md

 ---
-title: 'React/Redux: pitfalls and best practices'
+title: "React/Redux: pitfalls and best practices"
 description:
   We use React and Redux for almost 4 years at Bedrock on our video platform named 6play.
   Good practices and mistakes to be avoided have been gathered in this article.
 pubDatetime: 2020-04-04
 ogImage: ./redux.jpg
-translations: ['fr', 'react-redux-pieges-bonnes-pratiques']
+translations: ["fr", "react-redux-pieges-bonnes-pratiques"]
 language: en
 tags:
   - react